Wyvernix/sadbot/README.md

 Non-random triggers:

-  * hey hello hi
+  * hey, hello, hi
-  * do who why what where how whose is does
+  * do, who, why, what, where, how, whose, is, does
-  * do does
+  * do, does
   * are you

 AI will add any messages that are not command/spam to its database.
 AI builds sentences from database.